GENERAL ASSEMBLY OF NORTH CAROLINA

 'North Carolina Consumers Have the Right to Obtain a Security Freeze.

-freeze" on your credit report pursuant to North Carolina law.
-The security
+"security freeze" on your credit report pursuant to North Carolina

-freeze will prohibit a consumer reporting agency from releasing any information
+law.
+The security freeze will prohibit a consumer reporting agency from

 The security freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
 However, you should be aware that using a security freeze to take control over who gains access to the personal and financial information in your credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application you make regarding new loans, credit, mortgage, insurance, rental housing, employment, investment, license, cellular phone, utilities, digital signature, Internet credit card transactions, or other services, including an extension of credit at point of sale.